ktpbu/ktpdatabase/README.md

 }, []);
 ```

-From the `user` state variable, it is possible to access Google account fields such `user.email` and `user.displayName`.
+From the `user` state variable, it is possible to access Google account fields such as `user.email` and `user.displayName`.

-### How to Run the Course Scraper
+### How to Run the Scrapers
-IMPORTANT: PLEASE DO NOT RUN THIS FILE WITHOUT CONSULTING WITH VICTOR
+IMPORTANT: PLEASE DO NOT RUN THE SCRAPERS UNLESS YOU ARE FAMILIAR WITH SCRAPING, SUPABASE, and DOCKER.

-The course scraper is located at the path `./backend/scrapers/CourseScraper.py`.
+Ensure that the Docker Desktop is installed and running before running the scrapers.
+The scrapers are located at the path `./backend/scrapers`, and can be directly running using virtual environments.
+To streamline the entire process, the scrapers were Dockerized and can be run using shell scripts located at the path `./backend/scrapers`.

+#### How to Run the Scrapers Locally
 1. Navigate to the `backend` folder.
-2. Run `pip install -r ./requirements.txt`.
+2. Run `chmod +x ./scripts/run_scrapers_locally.sh`.
-3. Update the `course_urls` variable in `CourseScraper.py` with the relevant subject-url pair if you want to scrape additional subjects.
+3. Run `./scripts/run_scrapers_locally.sh`.
+4. The course and professor information is saved locally at the path `./backend/scrapers/data`.

+#### How to Update the Course Info
+1. Run the scrapers locally and verify that the scraped information is correct.
+2. Navigate to the `backend` folder.
+3. Run `chmod +x ./scripts/update_course_info.sh`.
-4. Run `CourseScraper.py` and the course information will be stored in Supabase in the `course-info` table.
+4. Run `./scripts/update_course_info.sh` to update the course info in the Supabase table.

-### How to Run the Professor Scraper
+#### How to Update the Professor Info
-IMPORTANT: PLEASE DO NOT RUN THIS FILE WITHOUT CONSULTING WITH VICTOR

-The professor scraper is located at the path `./backend/scrapers/ProfScraper.py`.
+1. Run the scrapers locally and verify that the scraped information is correct.
-1. Navigate to the `backend` folder.
+2. Navigate to the `backend` folder.
-2. Run `pip install -r ./requirements.txt`.
-3. Update the `prof_urls` variable in `ProfScraper.py` with the relevant prof-url pair if you want to scrape professors from additional subjects.
+3. Run `chmod +x ./scripts/update_professor_info.sh`.
-4. Run `ProfScraper.py` and the list of professors will be stored in Supabase in the `professors` table.
+4. Run `./scripts/update_professor_info.sh` to update the professor info in the Supabase table.

 ## Current Roadmap of Website